Chromeilion/dungeon-downloader/README.md

 Keep in mind, the outputs folder should lead to the root folder containing the game files, not the folder above it.

-You can also just run the script, and it will prompt you for input if the config is missing.
-The script saves all configuration to a config.json file, so you don't need to supply the command line arguments every time.
+You can also just run the script without arguments, and it will prompt you for input.
+The script saves all configuration to a config.json file, so you don't need to supply the command line arguments every time you run it.

 If you supply command line arguments, they will always overwrite the current config.json.